Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.19.0.1 =
+* Fix: the bug of active recurring subscriptions that rebilled everyday fixed.
+* Fix: the fatal error for non-existent donations admin pages fixed.
+* Fix: the bug of fatal error when donation status is changed on a donation details page fixed.
+* Fix: RBK callbacks helper error is fixed.
+* Fix: Donor accounts login page bug fixed.
+* Fix: the double success emails for YooKassa fixed.
+* Fix: small fixes.

 = 3.19 =
 * New: Core architecture features added for separated donations storage.
 * New: Donations, recurring subscriptions & donors admin UI greatly improved.